sourabhtk37/reforg/README.md

 8 directories, 18 files
 ```

 ## Issues/Optimizations

 - In case of deployment via gunicorn or similar servers that spins up multiple workers,
-  multiple instances of the python objects could be created which cause data consistency
+  multiple instances of the python objects could be created which cause data inconsistency
   as each instance would have it's own copy of data.
   To solve this:
   - Implement redis for storing the key:value store in memory therefore involving IPC between
     worker processes.
-  - Another similar alternative is to Implement `multiprocessing.connection` module in python.
+  - Another alternative is to Implement `multiprocessing.connection` module in python.
     Which also involves IPC.